cartman1978/the-scuderia-ferrari_f1/README.md

 The following dependencies will need to be installed in order to run this application locally:
 - [Python3](https://www.python.org/downloads) to run the application.
-- [PIP](https://pip.pypa.io/en/stable/installing) to install app requirements.
+- [PIP](https://pip.pypa.io/en/stable/installing) to install app requirements, choose your Operating system(MacOS, Linux or Windows).
 - [VSCode](https://code.visualstudio.com/) or any preferred IDE.
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for cloning and version control.
 - [MongoDB](https://www.mongodb.com/) to create a database using MongoDB Atlas.